 Weight puts pressure on joints, so being overweight can increase the negative effects of OA.

 A DMOAD treats the disease of OA in addition to managing the signs associated with pain and inflammation.
 Since a DMOAD may have the ability to help manage and improve the outlook for dogs with OA, talk with your veterinarian to learn more.

 Pain management (NSAIDs)

 With the right pain management, many dogs can increase their exercise, which helps improve joint health.
 The FDA has approved non-steroidal anti-inflammatory drugs (NSAIDs), such as carprofen, firocoxib and grapiprant to help manage the pain associated with OA inflammation.
 NSAIDs do not treat the disease of OA and, most often, they’re best for short-term use in order to decrease the risk of side effects.
 NSAIDs are available only with a prescription from a veterinarian.

-Since proper nutrition supports overall health, dietary joint supplements may help support a dog’s general health.
-Unlike pharmaceuticals, dietary supplements are not reviewed and approved by the FDA based on their safety and effectiveness.3 The FDA says dietary supplements are not intended to treat, cure or prevent any disease.3 While supplements are available without a prescription, it’s best to talk with your veterinarian before giving your dog a supplement.
+Joint supplements may help support a dog’s general health.
+Unlike pharmaceuticals, supplements are not reviewed and approved by the FDA based on their safety and effectiveness.1 The FDA says supplements are not intended to treat, cure or prevent any disease.1 While supplements are available without a prescription, it’s best to talk with your veterinarian before giving your dog a supplement.